Visual Cult Magazine is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 The so-called “new objectivity”, was an artistic movement that arose during the 1920s as a reaction against expressionism, hence its realist and direct nature.
 Due to sharp focus and a notorious absence of subjectively implied intentions in the images, one could relate this movement to the “straight photography” movement that took place in the United States from the 1910s to the early 1930s.
 But the special thing about the German movement is the stronger approach towards social individuals.
 Placing it, at least in terms of the photographers themselves, more into the documentary and scientific spectrums; rather than the artistic and creative ones.

-But one of the main aesthetic characteristics of Hofer’s work, is the fact that she dwelled magnificently between both monochrome and colour formats.
-I’ll expand later about how she relied on both formats when taking her photographs, but the important thing to know now is that she started using colour when very few professional and serious photographers were using it.
-Colour film is now known for giving particular hints about the historical context surrounding a moment captured with a camera, something which could translate into a positive thing regarding truth and objectivity.
+But one of the main aesthetic characteristics of Hofer’s work, is the fact that she dwelled magnificently between both monochrome and color formats.
+I’ll expand later about how she relied on both formats when taking her photographs, but the important thing to know now is that she started using color when very few professional and serious photographers were using it.
+Color film is now known for giving particular hints about the historical context surrounding a moment captured with a camera, something which could translate into a positive thing regarding truth and objectivity.
 But this wasn’t always perceived as such.
-In the earlier days of photography, those odd results produced by colour films were actually considered by many image professionals to be off-centred from reality.
+In the earlier days of photography, those odd results produced by color films were actually considered by many image professionals to be off-centred from reality.

-Therefore, in the past-present, monochrome was considered as a more truthful and serious format, and colour was reserved for domestic and vernacular purposes.
-Nowadays, particular tints, tones and chromatic behaviours, are quite useful elements of truth when breaking down the morphological elements of a photograph.
-Now this is quite a paradox indeed that we should explore in the near future.
+Therefore, in the past-present, monochrome was considered as a more truthful and serious format, and color was reserved for domestic and vernacular purposes.
+Nowadays, particular tints, tones, and chromatic behaviors, are quite useful elements of truth when breaking down the morphological elements of a photograph.
+Now, this is quite a paradox indeed that we should explore in the near future.

 With the advent of digital photography, printing is something that has been progressively getting more and more lost.
 It is true that the wonders of the internet has allowed a different showcasing channel when it comes to photography, but there is something reflexive and even introspective about printing our own images.
 Personally, I understand printing as a material act or practice, with the symbolic strength of triggering a deeply significant relationship.
 Therefore, if anyone feels uneasy about its current state with photography, then maybe printing some of them might get things freshened up.
 Printing offers a distraction-less and analog visual and aesthetic experience that we should all try at least once.
 And trust me, it will make you more connected with your own photographs.
 Editing-wise, it is also beneficial to print images for a better selection of the shots that will be published, especially when crafting an essay or a story with them.
 And unlike black and white film, printing in color required tremendous skills and practice; and it wasn’t cheap either.